DeanLeong/styling-components-in-react/readme.md

 You can take this same idea a bit further if you want to abstract the property/value pairs off the component in JSX.
 It is possible to move the style property/value pairs into object literal variables, usually defined as `const`.

-Those variables contain property/value pairs without the familiar selectors you are probably looking for (note that the properties are camelCased, ie if you have `background-color` that becomes `backgroundColor` in React)
+Those variables contain property/value pairs without the familiar selectors you are probably looking for (note that the properties are camelCase, so if you have `background-color` that becomes `backgroundColor` in React)

 ```jsx
 // SimpleComponent.js